-Only for the experiments of Sec.~\ref{sec:SOTA}, we slightly change our training setup.
-On CIFAR-FS, we increase the number of training epochs from 120 to 240, which improved the accuracy of about 0.5\%.
-For \textit{tiered}ImageNet, we train for 120 epochs and decrease the learning rate by a factor of 10 after 50\% and 75\% of the training progress.
-For \textit{tiered}ImageNet only we increased the batch size to 1024, and train on 64 classes and 16 images per class within a batch, as we found it beneficial.
-For the other datasets, it did not make a difference.
-This is likely due to the large number of classes of \textit{tiered}ImageNet, where not enforcing a certain amount amount of images per class can cause many classes to have a single representative example (which cannot contribute towards the number of positive pairs).
-These changes affect all our methods and baselines: NCA, Prototypical Networks (with both old and new batch setup), and SimpleShot~\citep{wang2019simpleshot}.
+\mypar{Optimisation.} To train all the models used for our experiments, unless differently specified, we used a SGD optimiser with Nesterov momentum, weight decay of 0.0005 and initial learning rate of $0.1$.
+For \textit{mini}ImageNet and CIFAR-FS we decrease the learning rate by a factor of 10 after 70\% of epochs have been trained, and train for a total of 120 epochs.
+As data augmentations, we use random horizontal flipping and centre cropping.
+For Section 3.5 only, we slightly change our training setup.
+On CIFAR-FS, we increase the number of training epochs from 120 to 240, which improved accuracy by about 0.5\%.
+For \textit{tiered}ImageNet, we train for 150 epochs and decrease the learning rate by a factor of 10 after 50\% and 75\% of the training progress.
+For \textit{tiered}ImageNet only we increased the batch size to 1024, and train on 64 classes (like \textit{mini}ImageNet and CIFAR-FS) and 16 images per class within a batch, as we found it being beneficial.
+These changes affect and are beneficial for all our implemented methods and baselines: NCA, Prototypical Networks, and Matching Networks (with both old and new batch setup), and SimpleShot~\citep{wang2019simpleshot}.